Please help victims like Amy.

 A Champion of Justice Society badge displayed next to your name on the State Bar of Texas "Find a Lawyer" page, a headshot featured in our Champions of Justice gallery, an individual shout out on our Facebook page, Commission Newsletter & camera ready art for your business cards, email, and website

-The Commission also holds an annual Champion of Justice Firm Competition, during which firms encourage the individual lawyers within their firm to participate in the Justice for All Campaign by making Access to Justice Contribution Campaign.
+The Commission also holds an annual Champion of Justice Firm Competition, during which firms encourage the individual lawyers within their firm to participate in the Justice for All Campaign by making Access to Justice Contributions.
 This is a fun and energetic way for firms to compete against each other while raising money for a great cause.
 Although the recognition is for the law firm, it is the individual lawyers within each firm who contribute, not the firm as an entity.
 Check out our “How It Works” guide.
 For more information or to participate, contact Project Coordinator, Patricia Griggs.

 The Champion of Justice Society and the Champion of Justice Law Firm Awards are the Commission’s way of thanking the attorneys and law firms who champion and support the important work of the legal aid and pro bono providers in our state.
 Funding for these organizations has declined, while the need for legal aid has dramatically increased.
 We are very grateful to the members of the legal community who generously step up to help keep our legal system accessible to our most vulnerable Texans.

-If you would like to learn more about the Champion of Justice Society or make a donation to support access to justice initiatives in our state, please contact our Development and Communications Manager, Catherine Galloway, at email@example.com.
+If you would like to learn more about the Champion of Justice Society or make a donation to support access to justice initiatives in our state, please contact Trish McAllister, at email@example.com.
 To view a gallery of members, visit our wall of champions.